openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

    the stability of the task's output hash.
 Therefore, the effectiveness of Hash Equivalence strongly depends on it.

+   Recipes that are not reproducible may have undesired behavior if hash equivalence is enabled, since the non-reproducible diverging output maybe be remapped to an older sstate object in the cache by the server.
+If a recipe is non-reproducible in trivial ways, such as different timestamps, this is likely not a problem.
+However recipes that have more dramatic changes (such as completely different file names) will likely outright fail since the downstream sstate objects are not actually equivalent to what was just built.

 This applies to multiple scenarios:

 -  A "trivial" change to a recipe that doesn't impact its generated output,